San Diego Wave FC

-San Diego Wave Fútbol Club is an American professional soccer team based in San Diego, California, that competes in the National Women's Soccer League (NWSL).
+San Diego Wave Fútbol Club is an American professional soccer team based in San Diego that competes in the National Women's Soccer League (NWSL).
 The team plays its home games at Snapdragon Stadium.
 Founded on June 8, 2021, the Wave began play in the 2022 season as an expansion team.
 The Wave won the NWSL Shield with the league's best record in the 2023 season, the club's first trophy.
 The club won the NWSL Challenge Cup in its 2024 edition.

 History

 The team is San Diego's first women's professional soccer team since 2003, when the Women's United Soccer Association folded and forced the San Diego Spirit to disband.

 In January 2021, Lisa Baird, the commissioner of the National Women's Soccer League (NWSL), announced that an expansion team in Sacramento, led by Ron Burkle and in conjunction with Sacramento Republic FC's expansion bid into Major League Soccer, would join the NWSL in 2022.
 However, Burkle never confirmed the news publicly before exiting the Sacramento Republic's ownership group.
 Instead, on June 8, 2021, the NWSL announced San Diego as the location for an expansion team owned by Burkle to begin play in 2022.
 On November 9, it was announced the team would be called Wave Fútbol Club.